www.LinuxHowtos.org

 DEFAULT

-NULL, no User-Agent: header is used by default.
+NULL, no User-Agent: header is used.

 PROTOCOLS